-- Fill your entomatadas with any extras you like, whether it’s more or different kinds of cheese, black beans, cooked shredded chicken, carnitas, or lettuce.
+- Fill your entomatadas with any extras you like, whether it’s different kinds of cheese, black beans, cooked shredded chicken, carnitas, or shredded lettuce.

-- To serve your entomatadas, add a scoop of Mexican rice or cooked pinto beans on the side.
-Tailor your recipe and servings to fit the time of day, whether you’re serving them for breakfast, asnack, or lunch.
+To serve your entomatadas, add a scoop of Mexican rice, cilantro lime rice, or refried beans on the side.
+Tailor your recipe and servings to fit the time of day, whether you’re serving them for breakfast, lunch, or dinner!

 Storing and freezing

 To store, blend the sauce together and keep it in a sealed jar or container in the fridge.
 It will stay fresh for a few days until you’re ready to heat it up on the stove and make your entomatadas.

 To freeze, keep the sauce in an airtight container and freeze for up to 3 months.
 Let it thaw overnight in the fridge or reheat in a pan on the stove right from frozen.

 I don’t recommend storing or freezing leftover entomatadas as they tend to become soggy.
 It’s best to make the sauce ahead of time and assemble the fillings and tortillas before serving so they remain fresh.